-- Our systems which support safeguarding, including this child protection and safeguarding policy, the Ivy staff code of conduct, the role and identities of the designated safeguarding leads (DSL) and deputy DSLs, the Ivy Behaviour Policy and the safeguarding response to children who go missing from education - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at Trust and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection
+Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct the role and identity of the designated safeguarding lead (DSL) deputies the behaviour and online safety polices and the safeguarding response to children who go missing from education.
+The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer on peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE) indicators of being at risk from or involved with serious violent crime, FGM and radicalisation.
+The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+5.2 The designated safeguarding lead (DSL) The DSL is a member of the senior leadership team.
+Our DSL is Kate Mather (Head teacher).
+The DSL takes lead responsibility for child protection and wider safeguarding.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Out of hours email contact kate.mather@ludlowprimaryschool.co.uk When the DSL is absent, the deputies Matt Hood (Deputy Head), Kim Pearce and Ruth Cummings (Wellbeing coordinators) will act as cover including out of hours and out of term activities.
+The DSL will be given the time, funding, training, resources and support to: